MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/item-containers-templates.md

 ---
-Description: Use templates to modify the look of items in ListView or GridView controls.
+description: Use templates to modify the look of items in ListView or GridView controls.
 title: Item containers and templates
 label: Item containers and templates
 template: detail.hbs